 Additional benefits of carbon plates

 There’s also a hypothesis that certain foams, when coupled with a carbon plate, will reduce muscle vibration.
-Vibration (movement or oscillation) accounts for about 20% of all input load.
+Vibration (movement or oscillation) accounts for about 20-per cent of all input load.
 Carbon-plated shoes could make someone run faster as a result of increasing energy return, but also by reducing the rate of fatigue.
 The latter is the more exciting notion and one which has the greatest application when it comes to future developments of running footwear.

 Many runners are held back in training from sore muscles after hard sessions, or even injuries.
 The end of races are normally painful affairs as legs start to tighten up and it gets progressively sorer to run at the same speed.
 More work needs to be done to ascertain exactly what mechanisms are at play, but there is strong anecdotal evidence to support the claim that runners won’t feel as sore or fatigued at the end of runs, or even after runs, due to the way carbon-plated shoes reduce ankle flexion and amount of work done at a given intensity.